-Immigration, and how to handle it, continues to be a contentious topic in the United States in 2019.
-Currently, much of the debate revolves around border security and President Trump’s proposed wall.
-A partisan disagreement over funding for said wall is a big factor in the partial government shutdown that lasted from the end of 2018 into 2019 – the longest in history.
+Immigration, and how to handle it, continues to be a contentious topic in the United States in 2020.
+Currently, much of the debate revolves around border security and President Trump’s border wall, which may receive $7.2 billion in diverted Pentagon funds this year.
+This proposition has divided lawmakers.
 But political differences aside, there’s no question that immigration as a whole affects the economy.

 In light of recent developments in U.S. immigration policy, WalletHub compared the economic impact of foreign-born populations on the 50 states and the District of Columbia.
 We determined which states benefit the most — and least — from immigration using 23 key indicators.
 Our data set ranges from median household income of foreign-born population to jobs generated by immigrant-owned businesses as a share of total jobs.
 Read on for our findings, additional commentary from a panel of experts and a full description of our methodology.